 Boosting Iron and Energy with Flora’s Iron+ with B-Vitamin Complex

-If you’ve supplemented with iron, you know not all iron supplements are created equal.
+If you’ve to boost with iron, you know not all iron supplements are built equal.
 Not only are they notoriously hard to absorb, but they can also often cause constipation or other digestive issues.
 We are big supporters of Flora’s products.
-So of course we jumped at the opportunity to try their Iron+ liquid formulation.
-This innovative iron supplement has been shown to cause a 24% boost in levels of ferritin (stored iron) in just one month — with no digestive side effects.
-But before we get into the product, we wanted to break down what it means to be iron deficient and the signs to look out for.
+So of course we jumped at the opportunity to try their Iron+ liquid formulation for boosting iron.
+This innovative iron supplement is showing a cause of a 24% boost in levels of ferritin (stored iron) in just one month — with no digestive side effects.
+Before we discuss the product, lets’ break down what means to be iron deficient and the signs to look for.

 What Does It Mean To Be Iron Deficient?

 When the body doesn’t have enough iron, it isn’t able to produce hemoglobin, a protein in red blood cells that enables them to carry oxygen throughout the body.
 This can lead to a condition called iron deficiency anemia, which is extremely common.
-Typically, the causes of anemia (for women of childbearing age) include loss of iron in the blood due to heavy menstruation or pregnancy, a diet low in iron, or digestive issues that affect the absorption of iron.
+The causes of anemia (women of childbearing age) include loss of iron in the blood due to heavy menstruation or pregnancy.
+A diet low in iron, or digestive issues that affect the absorption of iron.

 Signs You Are Deficient:

 While there are many signs and everybody’s different, these are some common signs of iron deficiency to look out for: